discordeno/guide/src/stepbystep/createinhibitor.md

 - `message`: The message object that triggered the command.
 - `command`: The command object itself that was triggered.
-- `guild`: The server guild object where this command was ran.

 ## Understanding How Inhibitors Function